ccordoba464/ccordoba464/README.md

 ## Hi there 👋

+My name is Camilo, a WPI CS new grad, passionate about creating software to solve real-world problems.
+I really enjoy learning languages and frameworks like React and Next.js.
+I also enjoy making music and playing basketball!
+You can check out my personal projects at: https://ccordoba464.github.io/.

 <!--
 **ccordoba464/ccordoba464** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.